addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 ### KATE FEATURE :

-Syntax Highlighting: Kate supports syntax highlighting for a wide range of programming languages, which helps make code more readable and easier to work with.
+_**Syntax Highlighting**_ : Kate supports syntax highlighting for a wide range of programming languages, which helps make code more readable and easier to work with.

-Code Folding: It allows you to collapse and expand sections of code, making it easier to navigate through large files and focus on specific sections.
+_**Code Folding**_ : It allows you to collapse and expand sections of code, making it easier to navigate through large files and focus on specific sections.

-Extensibility: Kate supports plugins, which can be used to add additional functionality or customize the editor to suit your specific needs.
+_**Extensibility**_ : Kate supports plugins, which can be used to add additional functionality or customize the editor to suit your specific needs.

-Multi-Document Interface (MDI): Kate allows you to open and work with multiple documents in a single window, with tabs for easy navigation.
+_**Multi-Document Interface (MDI)**_ : Kate allows you to open and work with multiple documents in a single window, with tabs for easy navigation.

-Built-in Terminal Emulator: The editor includes a terminal emulator that allows you to run shell commands directly within the editor.
+_**Built-in Terminal Emulator**_ : The editor includes a terminal emulator that allows you to run shell commands directly within the editor.

-Search and Replace: Kate provides powerful search and replace functionality, with support for regular expressions.
+_**Search and Replace**_ : Kate provides powerful search and replace functionality, with support for regular expressions.

-Auto Indentation: The editor can automatically adjust the indentation of your code based on the syntax of the language you're working with.
+_**Auto Indentation**_ : The editor can automatically adjust the indentation of your code based on the syntax of the language you're working with.

-Text Encoding Support: Kate supports a wide range of text encodings, making it suitable for working with files in various languages and character sets.
+_**Text Encoding Support**_ : Kate supports a wide range of text encodings, making it suitable for working with files in various languages and character sets.

-Session Management: You can save and restore sessions, which includes the open documents, their positions, and other settings.
+_**Session Management**_ : You can save and restore sessions, which includes the open documents, their positions, and other settings.

-Code Snippets and Templates: Kate allows you to define and use code snippets and templates for faster coding
+_**Code Snippets and Templates**_ : Kate allows you to define and use code snippets and templates for faster coding

 Kate is known for its clean and intuitive user interface, making it a popular choice among developers who prefer a lightweight yet powerful text editor.
 Keep in mind that it is primarily designed for use on Unix-like systems with the KDE desktop environment.